techhat/core/doc/development-guides/dev-systems/README.md

 ### Bare Metal Platform Configs (must be Linux)
  * Just start with the O/S configs below for your favorite flavor.

-## Step 2: Development O/S Configuration.
+## Step 2: Now Let's Configure Your Development OS

-Makes sure you have development O/S on the Virtual Machine or bare metal.
-Also, get the docker stuff all configured properly:
+Get the docker stuff all configured properly:

 * [Ubuntu 12.04.03](dev-ubuntu-12.04.03.md)
 * [CentOS 6.5](dev-centos-6.5.md)